 What’s on the screen matters, too!

-Time limits aren’t the only important thing to think about for kids.
-What they are watching is important too.
+Time limits aren’t the only important thing to think about.
+What they are watching is important, too.

-We are very careful what (and how much) we allow our son to watch.
-Up until recently, Jacob didn’t know anything was on the TV except Daniel Tiger.
+We are very careful what (and how much) we allow our children to watch.
+Up until recently, it was all Sesame Street and Daniel Tiger.

-There are constantly ping pong (or pinkon as Jacob calls them) balls flying through my house, bouncing off pots and pans, and strange little “trick shots” attempting to be made.
+There are constantly ping pong balls flying through my house, bouncing off pots and pans, and strange little “trick shots” attempting to be made.

 When I first tell someone my dislike for technology, the typical response I get is “Don’t they use technology in school?
-Won’t Jacob be behind?”
-Yes they do, and no he won’t.
+Won’t they be behind?”
+Yes they do, and no they won’t.

-I’ve had Amish kids in my classroom who’ve never seen a screen and they pick it up quickly.
+I’ve had children from Amish backgrounds in my classroom who’ve never seen a screen and they pick it up quickly.
 They are right on track with the other students in my class (and most of the time, even above their peers because they have the skills of effort and perseverance).

 Limits on screen time = HUGE benefits!

-Because of our strict limits, Jacob is learning those important skills of perseverance, exploration, effort, curiosity, creativity, problem-solving.
+Because of our strict limits, your child is learning those important skills of perseverance, exploration, effort, curiosity, creativity, problem-solving that will last their lifetime.

-He’s also developing his fine and gross motor skills, spatial awareness, coordination, and academic skills of counting, numbers, letters, sounds, and so much more.
+They’re also developing fine and gross motor skills, spatial awareness, coordination, and academic skills of counting, numbers, letters, sounds, and so much more.

 Once your child is used to their limits and has practice playing by himself/herself, it will just be how things are and they won’t even bat an eye at finding something to play.

-When I was teaching Jacob how to play by himself, I set a timer.
+When I was teaching my child how to play by himself, I set a timer.
 I started at 15 minutes and told him I had some work to do but when the timer went off we would play.

 This worked wonders.
 Just knowing there was a time limit helped him be successful.
 He was great as long as he knew there was a limit on the time I expected him to play on his own, and then we would get to play.